Vitols999/QMS-WIKI/DevelopingDocumentation.md

         The result of the conversion will be a file `doc/HTML/your_markdown_file.html`.
 This file is used in the [QMS offline help][HelpOffline].

     * Now your edited files are ready for upload (push) to the GitHub server.
-For this run the following `git` commands from the top level directory of your Wiki repository:
+For this run the following `git` commands from the top-level directory of your Wiki repository:

         * `git status`

-            Check the list of file changes to be send to the server.
+            Check the list of file changes to be sent to the server.
 All your changes must be listed there with their correct locations.

         *  `git commit -a -m "your commit message here"`